hyperhq/docs.hypercontainer.io/get_started/install/build.md

 #### Build Your Own Kernel

-You can reference the [Hyper kernel configuration](https://github.com/hyperhq/hyperstart/blob/master/build/kernel_config), and for Qemu/KVM driver, you'd better build new CBFS ROMs with `make cbfs`, which will add the kernel in `build/` and initramfs into a CBFS ROM.
+You can reference the [Hyper kernel configuration](https://github.com/hyperhq/hyperstart/blob/master/build/kernel_config).

 You can find related configuration items in [the config file](../reference/configuration.html).